 Is Bellafill permanent?

-Bellafill is not a permanent filler, it is a long lasting injectable filler, which can last up to five years and sometimes longer.
+Bellafill is not truly permanent although it is a long lasting injectable filler.
+Some patients find other, shorter-lived temporary fillers frustrating, due to the requirement of comparatively frequent return visits in order to maintain results.
+The results of Bellafill can last up to five years, and sometimes longer.

-Bellafill should not be injected into the lips.
-There are other dermal fillers and injectable fillers such as Juvederm and Restylane, which are perfect for lip augmentation.
+Bellafill should not be injected into the lips, as there is an added risk of complications due to the specific musculature and blood flow.
+There are other dermal fillers and injectable fillers such as Juvederm and Restylane which are perfect for lip augmentation.

 How does Bellafill compare to Juvederm?